quxin1-spring2021/ami/README.md

 > Once the AMI is ready, students will launch an EC2 instance using AWS console in the VPC they have setup using Terraform.

-## Demo Process
-After access to instance,
-`npm install` to install all dependencies, run `sudo apt install mysql-server` to install databse server, run `sudo cat /etc/mysql/debian.cnf` to know about the password.

-Edit `config/db.config.js`,
-Change `USER` and `PASSWORD` to `debian-sys-maint` and its password.

-Run `mysql -u debian-sys-maint -p` and use password, enter mysql console, `mysql> CREATE DATABASE testdb;` to create database for demo.

-then run `node app.js` to start web application.

-During demo, in the Postman, change `localhost` to public IPv4 of Instance.